Label-efficient multi-organ segmentation with a diffusion model: Related work

 Generative models play a crucial role in unsupervised learning by capturing complex patterns in raw data without relying on labels.
-Over the past few years, GANs (Generative Adversarial Networks) \cite{goodfellow2020generative} have emerged as the dominant approach for generating images \cite{gui2021review}.
-They have proven highly effective in producing high-resolution images with good perceptual quality \cite{karras2020analyzing}.
-Recently, diffusion models \cite{sohl2015deep, song2019generative, ho2020denoising} have emerged as a promising family of generative models, demonstrated by their exceptional performance in density estimation and sample quality \cite{dhariwal2021diffusion}.
+Over the past few years, Generative Adversarial Networks (GANs) \cite{goodfellow2020generative} have emerged as the dominant approach to generate images \cite{gui2021review}.
+Recently, diffusion models \cite{sohl2015deep, song2019generative, ho2020denoising, dhariwal2021diffusion} have emerged as a promising generation of generative models.

-Recent studies \cite{bielski2019emergence, tritrong2021repurposing, li2021semantic} focus on improving segmentation models by generating labeled image maps, extracting pixel-level representations, and capturing the joint distribution of image and label information, demonstrating the latent features of pre-trained GANs have potential advantages in semantic segmentation tasks.
-Obviously, it is easy to pose a question: can the DDPM, one of the emerging generative models, be applied to improve performance in downstream tasks like GANs?
-Quite a lot of representative works have verified the feasibility of this idea, such as the inverse problem \cite{saharia2022image, chung2023fast}, image translation \cite{choi2021ilvr, la2022anatomically}, text-driven image generation and editing \cite{kim2021diffusionclip, rombach2022high, wu2023visual}, and medical imaging \cite{chung2022score, pinaya2022brain, shao2023augdiff}.
+Ever since the introduction of generative models like GANs, researchers attempted to address semantic segmentation tasks by using these generative pre-trained models.
+Existing GAN-based segmentation methods \cite{bielski2019emergence, tritrong2021repurposing, li2021semantic} focus on improving segmentation performance by generating labeled image maps, extracting pixel-level representations, and capturing the joint distribution of image and label information, demonstrating the latent features of pre-trained GANs have potential advantages in semantic segmentation tasks.
+Obviously, it is easy to pose a question: can the DDPM, one of the emerging generative models, be applied to improve performance in semantic segmentation tasks like GANs?
+Quite a lot of representative works have verified this idea, including \cite{baranchuk2021label, brempong2022denoising, graikos2022diffusion} in natural images and \cite{wu2022medsegdiff, pinaya2022brain, guo2022accelerating} in medical images.